A Complete Overview of Non-Functional Testing:

 – Validate that the system meets the expected response time.

-– Evaluate that the significant elements of the application meets the desired response time.
+– Evaluate that the significant elements of the application meet the desired response time.

 – It can also be conducted as a pert of integration testing.

-– It can also be conducted as a part of systems testing.
+– It can also be conducted as a part of system testing.

-#2.
-Load Testing: Evaluates whether the system’s performance is as expected under normal and expected conditions.
-Key points are
+Evaluates whether the system’s performance is as expected under normal and expected conditions.

 – Validate that the system performs as expected when concurrent users access the application and gets the expected response time.